Hood to Coast 2024: 13 Fun Facts About This 196-Mile Relay

 • "And this bonding of running together as a team was something that we all missed since our days of high school.
 "It is an amazing emotion that running with a team creates.”

-This year Hood to Coast is dedicating the final lap of the relay to Larry Dutko.
+Last year Hood to Coast dedicated the final lap of the relay to Larry Dutko.

 "Let’s honor his memory as we run Leg 36 and wear LD40 on our team wrist wraps," according to the 2023 Hood to Coast Handbook.